afonseca08/markdown-notebook/README.md

 ![Screenshot](screenshot.png?raw=true)

 A markdown editor app written in React.
-This project was an assignment in "JavaScript and React for Developers: Master the Essentials" Udemy course.
+This project was an assignment in [JavaScript and React for Developers: Master the Essentials](https://www.udemy.com/share/1008ykA0cYeFxQRHw=/) Udemy course.

 ## Getting Started